Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 Redirect pages setup
 --------------------
 Description
-  You can find redirect pages configuration over *Intergation -> Redirect Pages* on your HiPay TPP back-office.
+  You can find redirect pages configuration over *Integration -> Redirect Pages* on your HiPay TPP back-office.
   You can overwrite the default redirect pages by sending custom URLs along with the order details in your requests to the payment gateway *(please refer to 3.1 section)*.